vladen/aerobus/spec/readme.md

 assert.strictEqual(results, 0);
 ```

-skips subsequent subscriber when returned from subscriber of parent channel.
+skips subscriber of descendant channel when returned from subscriber of parent channel.

 ```js
 var channel = aerobus()('test'),